GSA/code-gov-open-source-toolkit/README.md

 - [Blog](https://medium.com/codedotgov/always-improving-making-the-contribution-to-repos-better-3858db7c5511) (about the UX study)

 ## Toolkit Audience
-The Code.gov team has long considered to cater to two main audiences.
+Code.gov has two primary audiences.
 - *Federal program manager* - This person performs or oversees coding activities in his/her unit and may be responsible for implementing the Federal Source Code Policy (FSCP) at the agency.
 Providing source code and open source projects is one way to solicit help on projects and to provide coding products to the public.
 - *Developer* - This person is in the government or public more generally and wishes to interact with government source code through an open source project.
 Historically, we engaged developers through live coding events (e.g., Hackathons) and individuals sought us out because they wanted to learn more about government programs with [Open Tasks](https://code.gov/open-tasks).
 Using Open Tasks is one way the public can engage with its government and perform a civic duty.